 Having an extra set of eyes and ears on your side can be a great asset.
 If you’re fortunate enough to know people when you arrive in the Netherlands ask they have any friends also looking.
 They might even have a friend that’s renting out a room, you will never know unless you ask.

 So trust your instincts, keep your ear to the ground.
-Taking a language class is another great way to meet people that have moved to the Netherlands recently.
 A friend of mine once told me “I just want someone that’s not here very often, doesn’t trash the place… and is generally not crazy”.
 If you manage to focus these attributes and you bring it up to the right person, they might turn out to be the person you end up living with.